kuerm/tpp_by_example/README.md

 # Transformation Priority Premise

-Examples for every step in Transformation Priority Premise (TPP)
+Examples for transformations in Transformation Priority Premise (TPP)

-## Disclaimer

-This repo only provides examples for TPP.
-Clean Code principles or Object Calisthenics rules are not in focus

-## List
+## List of transformations

 1. ({} → nil) no code at all → code that employs nil
 2. (nil → constant)